prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Prometheus Agent DaemonSet selects correctly the pods on the same node.

 We’ll also need a new user guide explaining how to use this new mode.

+## 8. Follow-ups

+After the goals of this proposal have been met, we’ll handle what’s stated in the Non-goals section.